ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 }
 ```

 8. Temporal aggregates.
-Option 1. -- Make value of hasTime an array of TemporalEntities (use of hasTine us not recommended by the editors of the OWL Time draft document. or 2. use [TemporalAggregate](https://w3c.github.io/sdw/time-aggregates/) as value of hasTime.
+Option 1. -- Make value of hasTime an array of TemporalEntities (use of hasTine us not recommended by the editors of the OWL Time draft document) or 2. use [TemporalAggregate](https://w3c.github.io/sdw/time-aggregates/) as value of hasTime.
 (TBD if there is interest - not done)

 ### Discussion
 Schema.org JSON objects are not intended to encode detailed data -- this is content that would be in the described dataset.
 In order to keep the basic discovery and evaluation, details about chronometric procedures and the processes for determining uncertainties for assigning temporal coverage can be included in the dataset description.
 The information will be useful for users evaluating the dataset based on the metadata, but is not necessary to support discovery.